rlabinot/Teaching-HEIGVD-AMT-2018-Project/webuiUserAcceptanceTests/TESTING_FUNCTIONAL.md

 ![1542137357652](img/robot.png)

 Notice in this screenshot that the url will be 192.168.99.100 and not localhost.
 This is because you will launch this from a container and using docker machine.
+BE CAREFUL, if you are using another OS than Windows, change the chromedriver path "./chromedriver.exe" and delete the ".exe" part in the WebFluentTest class.

 When all the tests are finished, you will have a feedback with all the tests status :

 ![1542137357652](img/testsPassed.png)

-Everything went well, now you are ready to make tests !
+Everything went well, now you are ready to make some new tests !